 It’s estimated that 1 out of 15 Americans (6.6%) have some form of Sleep Apnea.
 Most people have at least heard of Sleep Apnea but many are left wondering if their snoring is a symptom of sleep apnea or simply “just snoring”.
 So which one is it?

 Sleep Apnea vs Snoring

-Knowing if one causes the other can be quite challenging as there is no fool proof way to tell.
+Knowing if one causes the other can be quite challenging as there is no foolproof way to tell.
 If the sound of sawing logs keeps your partner up on a regular basis, this can be a tell tail sign that you need to seek help from a medical professional.
-Making a guess or assuming may put your health in danger as sleep apnea may cause high blood pressure, stroke, heart failure or a number of other medical issues.
+Making a guess or assuming may put your health in danger of sleep apnea may cause high blood pressure, stroke, heart failure or a number of other medical issues.